What is the Flu?

 When in doubt, especially if you or someone you know belongs to the high-risk group, contact your GP as soon as symptoms emerge.
-A professional can accurately diagnose, determine the best treatment, and help prevent the complications of flu.
+A professional can accurately diagnose, determine the best treatment, and help prevent flu complications.

 Influenza A Virus and Flu Pandemics in History

-Hundreds of strains comprise influenza viruses, but Influenza A is the group responsible for causing illness in humans and animals such as birds or pigs.
+Hundreds of strains comprise influenza viruses, but Influenza A is responsible for causing illness in humans and animals such as birds or pigs.

-The Influenza A virus is broken down into 16 H and N subtypes classified under “H#N#“ combinations, three out of which are highly contagious among people.
+The Influenza A virus is broken down into 16 H and N subtypes classified under “H#N#“ combinations, three of which are highly contagious.
 H1N1, H2N2 and H3N2 have wreaked havoc in past outbreaks.